eliabieri/wg_display/README.md

   - 💲💲
 - Any other display you might find
   - WG Display uses the terminal for rendering, so there are no special display requirements

+## 👏 Writing your own widget

+Want your WG Display to show you

+- 🥳 the upcoming events in your favorite night club
+- 🚮 the trash calendar in your municipality
+- 🍺 beers on sale in your local supermarket?

+You've got two options

+- [Write your own widget](docs/write_new_widget.md).
+It's easy using the provided guide and reference implementations
+- In case you don't feel capable of writing it yourself, open a [feature request](https://github.com/eliabieri/wg_display/issues/new) and tag it using the `widget request` label

 ## 📖 Documentation (rustdocs)